devise-two-factor/devise-two-factor/README.md

     * remove the `:database_authenticatable` if present because it is incompatible with `:two_factor_authenticatable`
 1. Add a Warden config block to your Devise initializer, which enables the strategies required for two-factor authentication.

-Remember to apply the new migration after you run the generator
+Remember to apply the new migration after you run the generator:

 ```bash
 ./bin/rails db:migrate